yamalight/generator-powder/README.md

 `$ yo powder`
 Creates a new powder.js application.

-`$ yo powder:controller myController`
+`$ yo powder:controller myName`
-Generates a new controller named *myController* and it's dependencies and injects it into main app.
+Generates a new controller named *myNameController* and it's dependencies and injects it into main app.

-`$ yo powder:directive myDirective`
+`$ yo powder:directive myName`
-Generates a new angular directive named *myDirective* and injects it into main app.
+Generates a new angular directive named *myNameDirective* and injects it into main app.

-`$ yo powder:filter myFilter`
+`$ yo powder:filter myName`
-Generates a new angular filter named *myFilter* and injects it into main app.
+Generates a new angular filter named *myNameFilter* and injects it into main app.

+`$ yo powder:service myName`
+Generates a new angular service named *myNameService* and injects it into main app.

 ## Learning Your Way Around